 All topics included in the Society’s remit will be eligible: Roman history, literature, archaeology and art down to about A.D.
 700. We will also consider dissertations on reception.

-Applicants should ensure a copy of their dissertation plus a letter of recommendation from the university reaches the Roman Society’s Secretary by 1 November each year.
-Dissertations and recommendations may be sent in hard copy or electronically.
+Applicants should ensure a copy of their dissertation plus a letter of recommendation from the university reaches the Roman Society’s Secretary by 1 November 2021.
+Dissertations submitted for degrees awarded in the academic year 2020-2021 may be entered, and dissertations and recommendations may be sent in hard copy or electronically.
 The dissertation will be returned after judging.
 The successful applicant will be notified in January.

 Dissertations should be sent to: